david188888/Soulwhisper/README.md

 ### Important Notes
 1. Ensure MongoDB service is running before starting the backend
 2. API keys are already configured and ready to use
-3. Audio features need HTTPS or localhost environment
-4. Recommended to test full functionality in Chrome browser